 XI.
-Physician Assistants Shall have the duty to respect the law, to uphold the dignity of the physician assistant profession and to accept its ethical principles.
-The physician assistant shall not participate in or conceal any activity that will bring discredit or dishonor to the physician assistant profession and shall expose, without fear or favor, any illegal or unethical conduct in the medical profession.
+Physician Assistants Shall have the duty to respect the law, to uphold the dignity of the physicians assistant profession and to accept its ethical principles.
+The physician assistant shall not participate in or conceal any activities that will bring discredit or dishonor to the physician assistant profession and shall expose, without fear or favor, any illegal or unethical conduct in the medical profession.
 Physician Assistants, ever cognizant of the needs of the community, shall use the knowledge and experience acquired as professionals to contribute to an improved community.

 XII.
 Physician Assistants Shall place service before material gain and must carefully safeguard against conflicts of professional interest.

 XIII.
 Physician Assistants Shall strive to maintain a spirit of cooperation with their professional organizations and the general public.

 Advertise your business with a logo and direct link to your company's website here.
 Email email@example.com to learn more!